Jaehyun

-Jaehyun hosted the television program Inkigayo from October 2019 to February 2021.
-As an actor, he made his debut with a leading role in the college-romance television series Dear.
-M (2022).
+As of 2024, Jaehyun has released five solo singles: "Forever Only" and "Horizon", both as part of the NCT Lab project, while "Roses", "Dandelion", and "Smoke" as part of his debut album J. Apart from music, he has also hosted the radio show NCT Night Night from March 2017 to January 2019 and the television program Inkigayo from October 2019 to February 2021.
+He later debuted as an actor with a leading role in the college romance television series Dear.
+M (2022), and he is set to make his feature film debut in the mystery thriller film You Will Die In 6 Hours.
+As of June 2022, Jaehyun is a global ambassador for the Italian luxury brand Prada; he is considered among the most impactful fashion ambassadors from South Korea.

 Early life and education

 Jaehyun was born on February 14, 1997, in Seocho District, Seoul, South Korea.
-Although he was born Jeong Jae-hyun (정재현), he later legally changed his name to Jeong Yun-o (정윤오).
-Between the ages of 5 and 10, Jaehyun lived and studied in Connecticut in the United States and went by the English name Jay Jeong.
+Although he was born with the name Jeong Jae-hyun (정재현), he later legally changed his name to Jeong Yun-o (정윤오).
+At the age of five, Jaehyun moved to Connecticut, USA with his parents, where he went by the English name Jay Jeong.
 As a result, he is fluent in both English and Korean.
+He revealed that while studying in Connecticut, he was the only Asian student at school.
+Jaehyun returned to South Korea at the age of ten, and said that he struggled adapting back to Korean culture.

-Jaehyun became interested in music at a young age due to his parents' influence, and learned how to play the guitar and the piano, and later began singing during middle school.
+Jaehyun trained in Taekwondo and received a Black belt.
+He later became interested in music at a young age due to his parents' influence; he learned to play the guitar and the piano, and eventually began singing during his middle school.
 His grandmother, a retired professional dancer, was also his guide during dance training.
-He attended Shindong Middle School and Apgujeong High School.
-He transferred to the School of Performing Arts Seoul in his second year of high school and graduated in 2016.
+He was also inspired to pursue music by his elementary school teacher, Lee Eun-yeol.
+Jaehyun attended Shindong Middle School and Apgujeong High School and later transferred to the School of Performing Arts Seoul in his second year of high school and graduated in 2016.
 He used to be a student council president.

 Career

-2012–2016: Pre-debut
+2012–2016: Pre-debut activities

 Jaehyun was cast by SM Entertainment in 2012, discovered by street scouts in front of his school.
 He auditioned with a performance of "Mama" by Exo.
 On December 9, 2013, he was introduced as a member of the pre-debut trainee team SM Rookies.
 In 2014, he participated with fellow NCT members on the show Exo 90:2014, where they performed songs from the 1990s.
-From January 21 to July 1, 2015, he and groupmate Doyoung were MCs on Show Champion.
+From January 21 to July 1, 2015, he and groupmate Doyoung were hosts of the program Show Champion.
 In July 2015, he and groupmate Ten both competed in Hope Basketball All-Star.
 In December 2015, Jaehyun performed "A Whole New World" on Disney Channel Korea's The Mickey Mouse Club.